rs-kellogg/data-the-right-way/_sources/kdc-datasets.md

 ```

 * There are many similarities between these two systems, including the ability to use SQL clients and ODBC-based connections from software like R, Python, and Stata.
 The cloud-based version has the advantage of being able to handle larger datasets, and allowing us to take advantage of the many tools available in the cloud.

+* Example: firing up an EC2 instance with GPUs for machine learning